xtrasimplicity/rake_multi_db/README.md

-# rake_all_db_helper
+# rake_multi_db_helper
-Simple interactive rake task to automatically drop/migrate/drop &amp; migrate test and development databases
+Simple interactive rake task to automatically drop/migrate/drop &amp; migrate/reset multiple databases

 ## Installation
 Simply add the rake file to one of the following locations: